Saren-Arterius/google-chinese-handwriting-ime/README.md

 ![Touchpad Action](https://drop.wtako.net/file/f1a6cd7c7ab44b928f53014e630f2b8d6d779605.gif)

 # Known problems
-- Input might be missing if you are too fast
-  - Or may be not 100% reliable at all anytime
+- Slow performance on GNOME, caused by xdotool
-- May not work on applications like gnome terminal
+- `use_clipboard` could work better for GNOME, but it's not reliable and may not work on some applications
   - The use of clipboard hack may make the text input unresponsive if you copied an image to clipboard
   - If the image inside clipboard is no longer needed, copy some text to clean the clipboard before text input
 - For KDE, need to set "Focus Stealing Prevention" to "none"
 ![steal prevention](https://drop.wtako.net/file/53c5896dc98bc6ed153c4e903d08ea5250f76233.png)